Deploy public image

-1. Click Deployments tab.
+1. Navigate to the Deployments tab.

-• Click Create your first deployment.
+• Click on Create your first deployment.

 Lightsail